How to become

 Work

-You could get started as a trainee technician and do qualifications while you work.
-You'll need some IT skills to get a trainee job.
+You could start as a trainee technician with an organisation and do IT support qualifications while you work.
+You'll usually need some IT skills and knowledge to get a trainee job.

 More Information